 Marketplace Open Enrollment

 Your State’s marketplace is only open during each years annual open enrollment period.
-For 2015 open enrollment starts on November 15th, 2014 and ends on February 15th, 2015.
 You won’t be able to get coverage that helps you avoid the fee or change plans outside of open enrollment regardless of whether you shop for health insurance inside or outside the marketplace.
 The marketplace is also the only way to get cost assistance.

 How the Health Insurance Exchange Marketplace Saves You Money